Friday, April 28, 2017

 5. Jimmie Foxx of Sudlersville, on the Eastern Shore.
 Only the 2nd man to hit 500 home runs, his 534 was 2nd-most all-time until 1966.
 Like Grove, starred on the A's dynasty.
 Also like Grove, was purchased by the Boston Red Sox, and had a few more good years there.

 He was elected to the Baseball Hall of Fame, and named to The Sporting News' 100 Greatest Baseball Players.
 The Oakland edition of the Athletics hangs banners honoring their World Series wins in Philadelphia, but they don't retire numbers from that period, so Foxx' 3 and Grove's 10 remain in the team's circulation.

-4. Al Kaline of Baltimore.
+4. Al Kaline of Baltimore City.
 An 18-time All-Star for the Detroit Tigers, he collected his 3,000th career hit against the Orioles, at Memorial Stadium in his hometown, in 1974.
 Won the 1968 World Series.
-Number 6 retired.
+His Number 6 was the 1st number retired by the Tigers.
 He was named to the Baseball Hall of Fame and The Sporting News' 100 Greatest Baseball Players.

 He remains the most popular athlete in Detroit history, ahead of Ty Cobb, Doak Walker, Barry Sanders, Isiah Thomas, Gordie Howe and Steve Yzerman.

 3. Cal Ripken of Aberdeen.
 It's interesting that Maryland has produced the most popular athletes in the histories of 3 metropolitan areas: New York, Detroit, and Baltimore itself.
 Like Kaline, Ripken is a member of the 3,000 Hit Club; unlike Kaline, he didn't get his 3,000th in Baltimore.
 (He got it in Minneapolis.)